zpangwin/linux-gaming-notes/beyond-good-and-evil/README.md

 I was using Lutris as a launcher but since I prefer to install the game using the offline GOG installer, I setup the wineprefixes manually.
 Here are the steps I used:

-1. Obviously, have wine, winetricks, and lutris installed.
+1\.
+Obviously, have wine, winetricks, and lutris installed.

-2. Decide where you want the wine container (WINEPREFIX) to live.
-For me, this was: `/media/f/lutris/games/beyond-good-and-evil` - *note: do **not** actually create this folder, wine is picky and will want to do that when we set it up.
+2\.
+Decide where you want the wine container (WINEPREFIX) to live.
+For me, this was: `/media/f/lutris/games/beyond-good-and-evil` - *note: do NOT actually create this folder, wine is picky and will want to do that when we set it up.
 You just want to pick the parent folder and decide on a name.*

-3. Run the following command to create the WINEPREFIX (replacing my folder/name if you want):
+3\.
+Run the following command to create the WINEPREFIX (replacing my folder/name if you want):

     # setup 64-bit wine prefix. could probably use 32-bit but it shouldn't matter
     env WINEPREFIX="/media/f/lutris/games/beyond-good-and-evil" WINEARCH=win64 wine wineboot;